ta-data-bcn/lab-mysql-first-queries/README.md

 **6. Take the 10 apps best rated by users.**

-**7. Take the mean rate between the 10 apps most rated.** Don't calculate the mean, just see the data!

-**8. Take the mean rate between the 10 apps best rated.** Don't calculate the mean, just see the data!
+**7. Take a look on the data you retrieved in the question 5.
+Give some insights.

+**8. Take a look on the data you retrieved in the question 6.
+Give some insights.

-**9. What do you see here?**
+**9. Now compare the data from questions 5 and 6.
+What do you see?**

 **10. How could you take the top 3 regarding the user ratings but also the number of votes?**

-**11. Does people care about the price?**
+**11. Does people care about the price?
+Do some queries, comment why are you doing them and the results you retrieve.
+What is your conclusion?**

 ## Deliverables